-The Fund leverages the network and expertise of the Order of Malta world-wide to achieve its charitable purpose to support those society has forgotten.
-We rely on the local expertise of frontline Order of Malta staff and volunteers to identify those most in need and through these trusted local partners we can deliver impact where it is most needed and with low overheads.
+The Fund leverages the network and expertise of the Order of Malta worldwide to achieve its charitable purpose to support those society has forgotten.
+We rely on the local knowledge of frontline Order of Malta staff and volunteers to identify the most vulnerable and through these trusted local partners we can deliver support where it is most needed and with low overheads.